 - Clean out your vehicle: Summer heat can melt or explode items in your vehicle that were once fine — until your car’s interior reaches triple digits.
 Disposable lighters, batteries, and aerosol cans can be a hazard in a hot car.
 You should also watch out for messy items like chocolate or crayons.

-Want the best defensive driving courses in Cincinnati, OH?
+Want the best defensive driving courses in Savannah, GA?
 We're looking too!
-Let us know who is the best in Cincinnati.
+Let us know who is the best in Savannah.

-Want the best defensive driving course in Washington DC?
-Top Picks: Advantage Driving School, Dexterity Driving School & Ethio Star Driving School!
+Want the best defensive driving course in Rowlett TX?
+Top Picks: Driving School of North Texas, Total Driving Experience & TOP PROFESSIONAL DRIVING!